GitHubEmploy/StockSentiment/README.md

 We run 2 of the above scripts to determine sentiment.
 One for NewsAPI, and one for Polygon.io.
 We also ran another script for the amrket, in this case AAPL, we ran another script on nasdaq market, and added that to the total sentiment

 ## Results
+The results were mildly confusing to me, as I thought that the stock was doing well, but when I ran news analysis on it, it gave me `-6.000672280788422`.
+This was hard to belive at first, but when I waited a few days and expected it to go up, it actually crashed!
+The AAPL Stock crashed 15 points in the Nasdaq market.
+The current date of writing this is December 1, 2020, at 10:49:56.